-\section{Learning in dynamical systems}
+\section{Learning in Dynamical Systems}

+The term learning in dynamical systems can refer to a variety of tasks, including state estimation, system identification, and policy learning.
+In this chapter, we focus on the specific task of prediction, where the objective is to estimate future outputs of a dynamical system based on past observations.
+Unlike classical system identification, which seeks to recover the system parameters explicitly, the learning approach taken here aims to optimize the predictions directly.

-There are numerous different interpretations of ``learning" in dynamical systems.
-For this chapter the notion we are concerned with is that of prediction.
-More precisely, consider a sequence of observable inputs to a dynamical system as in Figure \ref{fig:lds}.
-Our goal is to correctly predict the output sequence to minimize a given loss metric.
+To formally define the problem, consider a sequence of observable inputs fed into a dynamical system, as illustrated in Figure \ref{fig:lds}.
+The learner observes these inputs and aims to predict the corresponding outputs while minimizing a given loss function.

-For the rest of this chapter, we consider a partially observable linear dynamical system that is governed by the following equations.
+For the remainder of this chapter, we consider a partially observable linear time-invariant dynamical system described by the following equations.

-Here, as we have denoted throughout the text, $\x$ is the hidden state, $\uv$ is the observed control input, $\w,\vv$ are perturbations/noises, and $\y$ is an observed linear transformation of the state.
-Throughout this chapter we assume that the system matrices $A,B,C$ are unknown to the learner.
+Here, \( \x_t \) represents the hidden system state, \( \uv_t \) is the observed control input, and \( \y_t \) is the measured system output.
+The terms \( \w_t \) and \( \vv_t \) account for the process noise and the observation noise, respectively.
+A crucial challenge in this setting is that the system matrices \( A, B, C \) are unknown to the learner.